 In Office DX K-12 Pandemic Response Program has three main ways to receive testing:

-- Students and staff can be tested by school nurses at their assigned school campus.
-All others may be tested at the district testing site (see below for details).
+- Students and staff can be tested by school nurses at their assigned school campus during the regular spring and fall sessions.
+All other individuals may be tested at the district testing site (see below for details).
 Please note: Families are not able to be tested at schools.

 - Students, staff, and families can be tested at the PVSchools District Administration Center drive-thru site.
 To register, visit the In Office DX website and click the red “K-12 School Testing” button at the top of the page.